Remote Japan - Off the Beaten Path

 Day 3 Aomori: There is a day trip to Mount Osorezan (one of the most sacred sites in Japan) or visit the extreme end of the island at Cape Oma.
-Another option is to visit the nearby town of Hirosaki, famous for its castle and park (with 2600 cherry trees that will not be in bloom).
+Another option is to visit the nearby town of Hirosaki, famous for its castle and park (with 2600 cherry trees - blossom time is late April or early May).

 Day 4 Aomori to Akita: From Aomori to Akita is one of the most scenic train trips in Japan around the north west coastline.